MyTeachingSheets/MTS/SUPABASE_SETTINGS_MIGRATION.md

 # Supabase Settings Migration

-This migration creates hierarchical tables for managing subjects, frameworks, grades, and domains in the admin settings.
+This migration creates hierarchical tables for managing subjects, frameworks, grades, and lessons in the admin settings.

 ## Database Structure

-The hierarchy is: **Subject → Framework → Grade → Domain**
+The hierarchy is: **Subject → Framework → Grade → Lesson**

 - **subjects**: Top level (e.g., "Mathematics", "Science")
 - **frameworks**: Linked to subjects (e.g., "Common Core", "NGSS")
 - **grades**: Linked to frameworks (e.g., "K", "1", "2", "3")
-- **domains**: Linked to grades (e.g., "Number & Operations", "Algebra")
+- **lessons**: Linked to grades with descriptions (e.g., "Operations and Algebraic Thinking")

 ## How to Run the Migration